SKauvery/User-Management-App/README.md

 4. Set Up Environment Variables:

-Create a .env file in the server directory with the following content:
+Create a .env file in the root directory with the following content:

 DB_HOST=localhost